-The legal representatives, members of the Management Board of the companies participating in the merger, and experts engaged for the evaluation of the merger are jointly liable for any damages suffered by the shareholders and creditors of the participating companies due to non-compliance with the applicable law in relation to the merger procedure and evaluation of the participating companies' assets.
-In relation to the transactions for which an approval from the ACA is required, in cases of failure to obtain the approval of the annual turnover of the previous financial year for any participating company may be imposed by the Competition Commission.
+Legal representatives, members of the Management Board of the companies participating in the merger, and experts engaged for the evaluation of the merger are jointly liable for any damages suffered by the shareholders and creditors of the participating companies due to non-compliance with the applicable laws in relation to the merger procedure and evaluation of the assets of the participating company.
+In relation to transactions for which an approval from the ACA is required, in the case of failure to obtain the approval of the ACA prior to the transaction, a penalty amounting to 10% of the annual turnover of the previous financial year for any participating company may be imposed by the Competition Commission.

-In relation to public takeovers, Law 10236/2010 provides for administrative fines from Albanian Lek ("ALL") 5,000,000 (approx. EUR 35,000) up to ALL 20,000,000 (approx. EUR 142,000) for failure to comply with the rules of the bidding process.
+In relation to public takeovers, Law 10236/2010 provides for administrative fines ranging from Albanian Lek ("ALL") 5,000,000 (approx. EUR 35,000) to ALL 20,000,000 (approx. EUR 142,000) for failure to comply with the rules of the bidding process.